 Through the Italian minor at Bryant, you will gain an advanced level of language proficiency and a strong understanding of Italian culture.
-You will develop the necessary tools to become an effective and creative communicator, and be prepared to live, study, and work in Italy and the international community.
+You will develop the necessary tools to become an effective and creative communicator, and prepared to live, study, and work in Italy and in the international community.

 Future careers, post-grad opportunities

 A minor in Italian will develop your listening, speaking, reading, and writing skills, and prepare you to study, travel, and work abroad in a wide variety of careers including research, teaching, human services, and business, among others.
 You will complete not only Italian language and culture courses but also general liberal arts, business, and critical-thinking courses.
 Our graduates are also accepted into prestigious graduate programs and law schools around the world.

 Emily Swaine ’12

 During her college search, Swaine realized that Bryant offered something different.
 "I was intrigued by the requirement to study both business and liberal arts, and I knew that the combination would give me more options in the 'real world.'"

 Throughout a semester of study in Perugia, Italy, she immersed herself in the region’s culture and language.

 Swaine, who received The Literary and Cultural Studies Award at Commencement, is now a supervisor at Grand Circle Corporation, the largest U.S. provider of international vacations for Americans aged 50 and older.